 But what of my experience in the fountain?
 Perforce, I did not sit there in the darkness forever.
 In a few moments, a bright light from the sandstone ceiling interrupted my reverie.

 The Plazmites of the Ruined Fountain are not like other enemies.
-This is the only room where the player is punished so explicitly for shooting creatures.5 The pitch-black of the fountain teaches you that sometimes (just sometimes) murdering everything that moves isn’t your best plan.
+This is the only room where the player is punished so explicitly for shooting creatures. ((Plazmites have appeared before in Totem Access, but shooting them does nothing nearly so dramatic to the lighting situation.
+This is because Totem Access has light sources other than the Plazmites.))
+The pitch-black of the fountain teaches you that sometimes (just sometimes) murdering everything that moves isn’t your best plan.
 This is valuable information: there are areas of the game where conserving Samus’s resources (health, and missiles) will give you an advantage, and sections spent backtracking through cleared areas where not killing every creature will save significant amounts of time.

 But I think this unique set-piece is deployed primarily for another, subtler purpose, suggested by the layout of the room on your first visit:

 The symmetry of the wall emplacements draws your eye to the fountain, but also to the dark rectangle visible behind it – a tablet of Chozo Lore; the centrepiece of the room.
 You can flip over to your scan visor and see that the Lore is coloured in red (for emphasis).
 Yet you can’t scan it properly from where you’re standing at the entrance of the stage.

 The Lore serves as an incentive to get you over to the Fountain; it also acts as a reward for when you get there.
 But there is something else about this ancient tablet which means that the game wants you to read it after you’ve taken your first leap through the room.